 NOTE: To prevent the iCloud backup file from being updated and modified, please don’t connect your iPhone with the computer during the whole process of the iPhone SMS recovery.

 Step 2: Once the software gets all the information of the iCloud backups, all the backups in the Apple ID account will be listed in the software.
-Sort the backups by the “Name” of the iPhone, the “Last iCloud Backup Data” and “iCloud Account”, find the one that you want to extract the deleted text messages from, and click the blue “Download” in the “State” column of the corresponding backup file, select the types of files you want to download in the pop-up, click "Next", then the iCloud backup file will be downloaded to your computer.
+Sort the backups by the “Name” of the iPhone, the “Latest Backup Date”, the "File Size" or “iCloud Account”, find the one that you want to extract the deleted text messages from, and click the blue “Download” in the “State” column of the corresponding backup file, select the types of files you want to download in the pop-up, click "Next", then the iCloud backup file will be downloaded to your computer.
 The download may take some time to finish, which depends on the network status.

 Step 3: When the “State” of the chosen backup changes to “Downloaded”, the software will automatically start to scan all the data in the downloaded iCloud backup.
-If the backup has been downloaded previously, click “Scan Downloaded” to start the scanning.
+If the backup has been downloaded previously, just click “Scan Downloaded” to start the scanning directly.

 Step 4: After a short while, the scan will be finished, and all the data found will be listed by categories on the left sidebar.
 Highlight the “Messages” subcategory of “Messages & Call log”, all the contacts who had conversions (SMS, MMS, iMessages) with you will be displayed on the right.
-Select one contact to preview the conversions between you and this contact on the right sidebar if you’re not sure about the conversion content.
-Tick the checkboxs before the corresponding contacts of the deleted messages that you want to recover.
-Then click the “Recover” button and select "Recover to Computer" to save the messages to your computer as an .html file and a .csv file or select “Recover to Device” to move the found text messages back to the iPhone.
+Select one contact to preview the conversions between you and this contact on the right if you’re not sure about the conversion content.
+Tick the checkboxs before the corresponding deleted messages that you want to recover.
+Then click the “Recover to Computer” button to save the messages to your computer as an .html file and a .csv file or select “Recover to Device” to move the found text messages back to the iPhone.

-Tips: If you want to recover the attached videos, photos, voice memos and contacts of MMS and iMessages, highlight “Message Attachments” subcategory also.
+Tips: If you want to recover the attached videos, photos, voice memos and contacts of MMS and iMessages, highlight the files in the “Message Attachments” subcategory also.